rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 shot-with: Nikon F3HP
 ---

 The last time I developed my own film was nearly 25 years ago, when I was in high school.
-Today, I developed a roll of 35mm [Kodak T-Max 400](https://en.wikipedia.org/wiki/Kodak_T-MAX) in my basement.
+Today, I developed a roll of 35mm [Kodak T-Max 400](https://en.wikipedia.org/wiki/Kodak_T-MAX) in my basement, using instant coffee and few other ingredients.

 Ever since I returned to shooting film a few years ago, I've wanted to develop it myself.
 But I didn't want to deal with the chemicals or build out a full darkroom.
 There isn't an easy way to safely dispose of conventional development chemicals, and it seemed like more of a hassle than it was worth.
 So for the last several years, I've been sending my film to a Portland lab.